sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>device-mapper-multipath-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development libraries and headers for device-mapper-multipath
+Short desc    : Development libraries and headers for device-mapper-multipath
 URL          : http://christophe.varoqui.free.fr/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : This package contains the files need to develop applications that use
+Descript     : This package contains the files need to develop applications that use
              : device-mapper-multipath's lbmpathpersist and libmpathcmd libraries.
 ```